dotnet/docs-aspire/docs/security/azure-security-key-vault-component.md

        .WithReference(secrets)
 ```

+The preceding code conditionally adds the Azure Key Vault resource to the project based on the execution context.
+If the app host is executing in publish mode, the resource is added otherwise the connection string to an existing resource is added.

 ## Configuration

 The .NET Aspire Azure Key Vault component provides multiple options to configure the `SecretClient` based on the requirements and conventions of your project.